 Less commonly, individuals with SPS will have antibodies to amphiphysin, a protein involved in the transmission of signals from one nerve cell to another.
 In these individuals, breast cancer is quite prevalent.

 The exact role that deficiency of GAD plays in the development of SPS is not fully understood.
 Antibodies to GAD-65 are associated with several other disorders including diabetes.
 In fact, GAD-65 is the most common antibody produced by people with autoimmune diabetes and many people have these antibodies in that context.
 In some individuals with SPS no antibodies to GAD are detectable.
 The cause of SPS in these individuals may ultimately be unknown (idiopathic), but testing for other causes (e.g. amphiphysin antibodies) is usually appropriate.
-More research is necessary to determine the exact, underlying mechanisms that ultimately cause SPS and the exact role that GAD antibodies play in the development of the disorder.
+More research is necessary to determine the exact, underlying mechanisms that ultimately cause SPS and the exact role that anti-GAD antibodies play in the development and progression of the disorder.

-SPS is a rare disorder.
+SPS is an extremely rare disorder.
 The exact incidence and prevalence of SPS is unknown, although one estimate places the incidence at approximately 1 in 1,000,000 individuals in the general population.
 The distribution of SPS between men and women indicates a female predominance.
 SPS usually becomes apparent sometime between 30-60 years of age.
 However, SPS has been reported to occur in children and older adults as well.